 What is Irrigation?

 Irrigation is the process of applying water to the crops artificially to fulfil their water requirements.
 Nutrients may also be applied to the crops through irrigation.
 The various sources of water for irrigation are wells, ponds, lakes, canals, tube-wells, and even dams.
 Irrigation offers moisture required for growth and development, germination, and other related functions.

 Water moistens the soil and thus helps in penetration of roots even into the dry field.
-The frequency, rate, amount and time of irrigation are different for different crops and also vary according to soil and seasons.
+The frequency, rate, amount and time of irrigation are different for different crops and also vary according to the types of soil and seasons.
 For example, summer crops require a higher rate of water as compared to winter crops.

 Also Read: Modern Methods of irrigation